FAQ

 How do I start with amforth?

 First: You will have to build your own amforth first.
 To do this you really want to make copy of the appl/template directory and edit the files in it to fit your environment: controller type, cpu frequency, serial port settings etc. The files are well documented.
 Once the assembler produces two hex files and no errors (warnings should not come up either) you can proceed.
+If you are using the Atmel studio, make sure that the project settings include the generation of the eep files.
+This settings may be disabled by default.

 Second you need a programmer to transfer the hex files you generated to the controller.
 The only programmers that can be used are those that can work on bare (micro controller) systems: ISP (e.g. the Atmel AVRISPmk2 or stk200 or ponyser), JTAG (e.g. the AVR Dragon), High Voltage programming (rarely used) or DebugWire (same: rarely used).
 Programming tools that relies on a boot loader on the micro-controller itself can not load amforth (the reasons are explained in the Technical Guide.